UNStats/gatsby-themes/themes/gatsby-theme-profiles/README.md

 ### GraphQL Profile type

-The GraphQL Profile type makes no assumptions about what the underlying data source is.
+This theme adds GraphQL type `Profile` which can be queried with `profile` and `allProfile` queries.
+Type `Profile` makes no assumptions about what the underlying data source is.

 | Field          | Type        | Description                                                                                                                                                                                                                                                                   |